-- (d) Repealed. - (e) Any physician rendering medical diagnosis and/or treatment to a person physically present in this state must have a license issued by the board when such diagnosis/treatment is rendered, regardless of the physician's location and regardless of the means by which such diagnosis/treatment is rendered.
+(e) Any physician rendering medical diagnosis and/or treatment to a person physically present in this state must have a license issued by the board when such diagnosis/treatment is rendered, regardless of the physician's location and regardless of the means by which such diagnosis/treatment is rendered.
 This requirement shall not apply to an out-of-state physician who consults by telephone, electronic or any other means with an attending physician licensed by this board or to an out-of-state physician who is specifically exempt from licensure pursuant to W.S.
+33-26-103.

-33-26-103. - (f) Repealed. - (g) Repealed. - (h) All applicants for physician licensure shall have completed all three parts of the examination in a period of not more than seven years (eight years for applicants who have been in a combined D.O. or M.D./Ph.D. program), and shall have taken the three parts of the examination a total of not more than seven times.
+- (f) Repealed. - (g) Repealed.

+(h) All applicants for physician licensure shall have completed all three parts of the examination in a period of not more than seven years (eight years for applicants who have been in a combined D.O. or M.D./Ph.D. program), and shall have taken the three parts of the examination a total of not more than seven times.
 Persons who have taken the three parts of the examination more than a total of seven times or who have taken more than seven years (eight years for applicants who have been in a combined D.O. or M.D./Ph.D. program) to pass all three parts of the examination shall not be eligible for licensure unless and until they successfully complete either one (1) year of post graduate training in addition to that required in W.S.
-33-26-303(a)(iv), or can demonstrate continuous full and unrestricted medical licensure in good standing in one or more states and/or the District of Columbia in the immediately-preceding five (5) years. one (1) or more other comprehensive and suitably-rigorous assessment, training and evaluation programs after passage of all parts of the examination. - (i) Reserved. - (j) All applicants for licensure other than a training license must demonstrate one (1) or more of the following: - (i) Successful completion of not less than two (2) years of postgraduate training in an A.C.G.M.E., A.O.A. or R.C.P.S.C. accredited program; or, - (ii) Successful completion of not less than one (1) year of postgraduate training in an A.C.G.M.E., A.O.A. or R.C.P.S.C. accredited program and: - (A) Current certification by a medical specialty board that is a member of the A.B.M.S. or the B.O.S.B.O.C.; or - (B) Continuous full and unrestricted medical licensure in good standing in one or more states and/or the District of Columbia for the immediately-preceding five (5) years.
+33-26-303(a)(iv), or can demonstrate continuous full and unrestricted medical licensure in good standing in a state or the District of Columbia in the immediately-preceding seven (7) years.

+(i) Reserved.

+(j) All applicants for licensure other than a training license must demonstrate one (1) or more of the following:

+(i) Successful completion of not less than two (2) years of postgraduate training in an A.C.G.M.E., A.O.A. or R.C.P.S.C. accredited program; or,

+(ii) Successful completion of not less than one (1) year of postgraduate training in an A.C.G.M.E., A.O.A. or R.C.P.S.C. accredited program and:

+(A) Current certification by a medical specialty board that is a member of the A.B.M.S. or the B.O.S.B.O.C.; or

+(B) Continuous full and unrestricted medical licensure in good standing in one or more states and/or the District of Columbia for the immediately-preceding five (5) years.